webn1nja/start_template/README.md

-# A simple start template with gulp, bower and sass
+# A simple start template with gulp 4, bower and sass

 ## installation
  bower i